agoldst/elsmd/README.md

 # More detail on the source markdown

 The PDFs are generated from two custom [pandoc templates](http://pandoc.org/README.html#templates), which are included here. [elsmd-slides.latex](elsmd-slides.latex) is the template for slides, notes, and handouts. [beamerarticle.latex](beamerarticle.latex) is the template for a lecture script.
-Both are based on pandoc's default Beamer template.
-My templates allow a few extra YAML metadata variables to be set in the source markdown:
+Both are based on pandoc's default Beamer template, but the latter takes advantage of the beamerarticle LaTeX package (included with Beamer) to convert Beamer slideshow code into an ordinary document with continuous text.

-Note that slides from scripts set the pandoc slide level to 2 (second-level headers start a new slide).
-For slides from notes, this level is 1 by default but can be changed by changing the variable `NOTES_SLIDE_LEVEL` in the [Makefile](Makefile#L34).
+My templates allow a few extra YAML metadata variables to be set in the source markdown.

 ## Typeface